Enteral & Parenteral Feeding

 Enteral

-There are several types of feeding tubes that allow children to receive food directly into the gastrointestinal tract, bypassing the mouth.
+There are several types of enteral feeding tubes that allow children to receive food directly into the gastrointestinal tract, bypassing the mouth.
 These enteral feeding methods provide your child with hydration and nutrition, while bypassing their eating and drinking difficulties.
 This feeding method also allows the consistent and safe administration of medications to your child.

 Feeding tubes can provide supplemental nutrition (additional nutrition and hydration to what your child takes by mouth) or complete nutrition (all your child’s nutrition and hydration needs).
 Just like thickener, a feeding tube does not prevent a child from aspirating on their own secretions, such as saliva and reflux.
 Surgically-placed feeding tubes naturally carry additional risks related to surgery, the stoma, and maintaining and tolerating enteral feeds.
 Other risks and complications exist.